-Successful completion of the Private Pilot Program at Acadia College will lead to qualification as a Private Pilot Licence issued by Transport Canada, as well as a Certificate of Qualification issued by Acadia College.
+Successful completion of the Recreational Pilot Program at Acadia College will lead to qualification as a Recreational Pilot Permit issued by Transport Canada, as well as a Certificate of Qualification issued by Acadia College.

 Approximately 30% to 40% of Private Pilot training entails solo practice flying, where the student is the sole occupant of the aircraft under the supervision of a Flight Instructor.